lucaspcram/BugWorld/README.md

 # BugWorld

 A simple ncurses-based puzzle game.
+* animated ncurses graphics
+* map generation based on 2D Perlin noise
+* high score tracking

 ## Screenshots
 Screenshots to come!

 ## Building
 Tested with GCC 4.8.4 as well as Clang 3.9.0.
+Uses sigaction code and so will break if compiled with C99.
+Use compiler options specified in the Makefile for best results.

 Requires the ncurses development libraries to build.